 Upwork is equipped with a mobile app, messaging system, and a collaborative workspace.
 Get feedback and share ideas in real-time, while uploading files to display how projects are progressing.

 Getting paid is easy, too.
 You have the option of taking on hourly or fixed-fee projects.
 Employers can set milestones, which unlocks certain amounts of payment as you complete different parts of the job.

 As you begin building up good reviews and work experience, more and more work will practically land on your lap.
 Look at these two developers, for example.

 One has generated more than $70k, and the other has made $200k!
 What could you do with that kind of income?

 Just like its name, you can expect a simple hiring process with this website.
-It’s a job syndication websites that has helped millions of people just like you find careers.
+It’s a job syndication websites that have helped millions of people just like you find careers.
 Better yet, there is also a heap of freelancing positions for any market.

 Begin by searching for a term related to the freelance service you offer.
 Enter your zip code if you wish, although it might need be needed if you work remotely.
 This will display all of the latest freelance opportunities that you can apply for.

 The right section sums up the job description, responsibilities, and clicking the orange “Apply Now” button will take you to the company’s application form.